CNN’s Van Jones calls Russia story ‘nothing burger’ in latest undercover video

 CNN was hit Wednesday with a second undercover video, this one featuring regular political contributor Van Jones calling the Russia controversy a “nothing burger.”

-The video shows Mr. Jones, a former Obama White House advisor, speaking on hidden camera after being greeted by a Project Veritas investigator.
+The video shows Mr. Jones, a former Obama White House adviser, speaking on hidden camera after being greeted by a Project Veritas investigator.

 “The Russia thing is just a big nothing burger,” Mr. Jones says on the clip.